CodeSmile-0000011110110111/LunyScript-CSharp/NEXT-STEPS.md

 ### REFACTOR before implementation

 ScenePreprocessor currently loads scripts for existing objects.
-We should re-design this to always activate scripts even without context.
+We should re-design this to always instantiate scripts even without context.
 For one, they might "instantiate themselves" via OnStartup event blocks ie OnStartup(Prefab.Spawn(nameof(TheScript))) If not that, then something else might spawn the corresponding object.